ShubhamSus/CircuitPython-TapDanceHandler/README.md

 Introduction
 ============
-Simple CircuitPython Library for Keypad/KeyMatrix TapDance Functionality.
+Simple CircuitPython Library for TapDance Functionality using Keypad/KeyMatrix.